Advancing Global Health Through Ethical Research

 Isaac Boadu (PhD)

-Head of Research — experienced research coordinator and specialist in project management.
+Experienced research coordinator and specialist in project management.

 Partner with us to advance ethical, impactful research.